TRS triumphs in byelection to Nagarjuna Sagar | Politics

-(Eds: Updating with results) Hyderabad, May 2 (PTI): The ruling TRS has retained Nagarjuna Sagar Assembly segment by winning majority of over 18,000 votes in the bypoll held on April 17.
+(Eds: RPT after adding 2 paras; updating with results) Hyderabad, May 2 (PTI): The ruling TRS has retained Nagarjuna Sagar Assembly segment by winning majority of over 18,000 votes in the bypoll held on April 17.

 The counting of votes was taken up on Sunday.